cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

         - /manager
 ```

-Save the changes, the deployment now will execute a rollout and the new pod will have the PPROF server enabled.
+Save the changes, the deployment now will execute a roll-out and the new pod will have the PPROF server enabled.

 Once the pod is running you can exec inside the container by doing: